A energy company purchasing insurance from OCIL can choose to be a Shareholder. (Minimum of $25 million in limits)

 - Description of the size and structure of current program and which layer and policy form OCIL would be asked to quote

-Contact with OCIL can be either direct or through a broker, however due to tax and regulatory constraints, American and Canadian based companies should contact OCIL through a non-American and non-Canadian broker.
+Contact with OCIL should be made through a broker.
+Due to tax and regulatory constraints, American and Canadian based companies should contact OCIL through a non-American and non-Canadian broker.

 It is the policy of OCIL to comply with all international sanctions imposed by the United Nations, the United States of America, the European Union and all other countries which have jurisdiction over OCIL and its operations.
 In addition to other safeguards, OCIL regularly endorses its polices to exclude coverage for claims that could reasonably expose the company to the penalties associated with sanctions.